funficient/jamstackblog/src/blog/2023-10-28-unpacking-the-power-and-pitfalls-of-project-management-with-basecamp.md

 It’s evident that it’s an old product that has grown and contracted over the years, with clearly different designers working on different parts of the product as there’s not consistent use of design assets, which in turn decrease the learnability of the product and its unique patterns.

 It’s also not clear for a new user what the intent or function of different blocks are.
 For example, there seems to be no difference between a Message Board page and a Docs & Files page making it unclear when to use which.
 The Schedule is also what I would rather call a Calendar, and the Card Table seems to be an add-on that isn’t integrated to the rest of the product.
 I would assume that a card and a to-do, for example, can be cross referenced, but it requires duplicate work to update the two features separately, making it rather inefficient.
-Plus, there’s an extra step to force a triage of all new cards which is counter intuitive and obsolete in most of my use cases, as I only write down what I want to intentionally remember.
+Plus, there’s an extra step to force a triage (I *really* wish we would stop using this term!
+We’re dealing with software, not people requiring urgent medical assistance) of all new cards which is counter intuitive and obsolete in most of my use cases, as I only write down what I want to intentionally remember.

 ### Get better (core learning loop)